rodi01/RenameIt/README.md

 ## Rename Artboards
 <img src="docs/static/img/renameArtboardShortcut.png" width="350">

 Rename selected artboards works the same way as rename selected layers.
-You don't need to select the artboard, it will automatically find the artboard of the select layer(s).
+You don't need to select the artboard, it will automatically find the artboard of the selected layer(s).

 ![Rename Artboards](/docs/static/img/gifs/artboard_rename.gif)